jvdsandt/pharo-aws-toolbox/doc/pharo-lambda-runtime.md

 | --- | --- | --- | --- |
 | 2018-12-07 | Pharo61-runtime | arn:aws:lambda:eu-west-1:544477632270:layer:Pharo61-runtime:3 | Standard Pharo stable VM (5.0-201806281256) |

 This VM works with Pharo 6.1 and 7.0 64 bits images.
-The layer is a zip file with the Pharo Smalltalk packaded in a bin directory.
+The layer is a zip file with the Pharo Smalltalk packaged in a bin directory.
 The Lambda runtime will unpack this layer in the /opt directory.
 The /opt/bin directory is part of the system path so a bootstrap file could look like this.